databrary/www/databrary/input/pages/user-guide/responsibilities/investigators/using-data.md

 - Keep Data secure on computers with limited access;
 - Ensure that researchers who access Data have applied for and been granted authorization to access Databrary.
 - Respect the Level of Sharing Permission given by Depicted Individuals on shared data.

+Investigators agree to cite all Databrary resources they use in their scholarly work.
+Databrary will provide a recommended citation format.